request: sending or receiving a love letter.

-"Be quiet, daughter."
+"Be quiet, dear."
 A cup of tea is set in front of her.
 Her mother taps the brim.
 "We have a restraining order.
 Now, drink."
 She starts back over to the counter, fixing herself a cup after cleaning her previous mess.

 Lilian stares at the liquid.
 "Restraining orders don't mean anything," she whispers to the hot beverage.

 There's a reason why Lilian moved house shortly after graduating high school.
 There's a reason why she doesn't particularly enjoy going through the mail.
 There's a reason why she has fits at night.